mehulmpt/codedamn-assignment/Readme.md

 So when user joins the websockets, the goal was to spin up the docker container, bind the `/uploads/{email}/` (the folder where user specific files are stored) volume to docker and start the pre-build nodejs image.
 I was able to do so, however i was unable to show user the static file serve output from docker becuase every docker container inside my application are listening to same port.
 As I was not able to connect to dynamic docker container from frontend, i was unable to create live code preview window.
 Due to same reason terminal is also not connected to docker, it is connected to server.
 I know it is harmful to give server's `CMD` access from frontend but it is just to show that terminal integrated in frontend is connected to real backend.

 For more look at Docker File inside `server` folder.

+**NOTE**

+You may lost saved files from server because heroku server stops after 30 minutes.